GianAndreaSechi/nestjs-auth-boilerplate/README.md

 You can simply login and get access-token for your application template (actually not provide specific action authorization).

-It use TypeORM to access the database, @nestjs/jwt to create bearer token and @nestjs/swagger to show routes details.
+It uses TypeORM to access the database, @nestjs/jwt to create bearer token and @nestjs/swagger to show routes details.

 This is not production ready at the moment.